fras2560/wjl/README.md

 ```

 ### Google
 I was unable to get this working locally.
-See [here](https://github.com/singingwolfboy/flask-dance-google-sqla) for how it was setup in production
+See [here](https://github.com/singingwolfboy/flask-dance-google-sqla) for how it was setup in production.

 ### Facebook
 I was unable to get this working locally.
-See [here](https://github.com/singingwolfboy/flask-dance-facebook-sqla) for how it was setup in production
+See [here](https://github.com/singingwolfboy/flask-dance-facebook-sqla) for how it was setup in production.

 # Github Actions